|Nutrition Facts (per serving)|

-In the 18th century, a group of slaves called the Maroons hid in the mountains to escape from the British, who were then in control of Jamaica.
+In the 18th century, a group of enslaved people called the Maroons hid in the mountains to escape from the British, who were then in control of Jamaica.
 The Maroons used salt, pepper, and spices like allspice (called pimiento in Jamaica) and scotch bonnet peppers (habanero in Jamaica) to preserve meat.
 It was spiced, wrapped in leaves and then cooked over a lattice fire.
 This is the origin of the famous and iconic Jamaican jerk seasoning now used as a dry rub or as a marinade for pork, chicken, seafood, and beef.
 In Jamaica today you'll find jerk huts right on the beach, where vendors build fires in the traditional way.

 3 tablespoons sweet paprika